Skip to content

 • Will testify under oath if called upon

-In most cases, no. Judges and courts will accept certified transcriptions from either a transcription or court reporting company.
-However, a few judges will only accept certified legal transcripts from a court reporting company.
-Make certain you confirm this with the court clerk’s office when you order the audio file you want to be transcribed.
+As in the case of State of Minnesota v.
+Derek Chauvin (2021), judges and courts will accept certified transcriptions from either a transcription or court reporting company.
+However, some jurisdictions require transcripts exclusively from a court reporter.
+Make sure you confirm this with the court clerk’s office when you order the audio file you want to be transcribed.

 Using a court reporter versus a court transcription services company

-Most everyone has either seen movies or TV shows that depict a trial or legal proceeding where a court reporter is seated near the witness stand, typing on a stenograph machine that records everything that is said or happens during the court proceeding.
+Most people have seen movies or TV shows that depict a trial or legal proceeding where a court reporter is seated near the witness stand, typing on a stenograph machine that records everything said or that happens during the court proceeding.

 Court reporters undergo two to three years of school and training to acquire the certification and skills necessary to capture everything during a legal proceeding in real-time.
-After a trial or hearing, the court reporter will then compile everything captured and produce a written transcript that can be reviewed by judges, attorneys, or other interested parties.
+After a trial or hearing, the court reporter compiles all the captured information and produces a written transcript that can be reviewed by judges, attorneys, or other interested parties.

 Legal transcripts are vital when cases are appealed to higher courts or reviewed by legal scholars.